ash4317/pre-processing-and-API/README.md

 r = requests.post(url=url)
 print(r.text)
 ```
+Input arguments-
-Input arguments- a) filepath (optional)- The path of the excel sheet where all the URLs where the htm files are located.
+- filepath (optional)- The path of the excel sheet where all the URLs where the htm files are located.
 If filepath is given, then
                                          API will extract first from the URLs present in the excel sheet given in the filepath and then pre-process it.
 If filepath is not given, API will assume that data is extracted first (which is stored in the file "extract.json") and directly pre-process it.

-                 b) steps (optional)- The different pre-processing techniques to be applied on the extracted text.
+- steps (optional)- The different pre-processing techniques to be applied on the extracted text.
 Valid arguments are:
-                                      i) url- Removes URLs from the text
+     1. url- Removes URLs from the text
-                                      ii) stemming- Performs stemming on the text
+     2. stemming- Performs stemming on the text
-                                      iii) lemmatization- Performs lemmatization on the text
+     3. lemmatization- Performs lemmatization on the text
-                                      iv) stopwords- Removes stopwords from the text
+     4. stopwords- Removes stopwords from the text
-                                      v) unusual- Removes words that don't have any meaning
+     5. unusual- Removes words that don't have any meaning
      The API performs some basic pre-processing like removal of numbers, punctuations, unknown ASCII characters, converting text to lowercase etc. by default.

 > To get pre-processed data,
 ```
 import requests